Kirsty Wark: Honours and awards

 Wark was named journalist of the year by BAFTA Scotland in 1993 and Best Television Presenter in 1997.
 She was also nominated for the prestigious Richard Dimbleby Award for Best Television Presenter (Factual, Features and News) in the BAFTAS 2000.

 She was listed as one of the fifty best-dressed over 50s by The Guardian in March 2013.
 Wark was elected a Fellow of the Royal Society of Edinburgh in March 2017.

+At the June 2023 Graduation Ceremonies at University of St Andrews, Wark was awarded Doctor of Letters (DLitt), in recognition of her outstanding career in journalism and broadcasting.

+Wark was presented with the BAFTA Fellowship at the 2025 British Academy Television Awards on 11 May 2025.
+In a statement accompanying the announcement, BAFTA CEO Jane Millichip said, "I am beyond delighted to present this year's BAFTA Fellowship to Kirsty Wark.
+Kirsty’s dedication is unwavering when it comes to telling the stories that really matter.
+Her legacy is unmatched in the world of news and current affairs broadcasting.
+Her ability to inform and engage her readers, listeners and viewers is truly inspiring.
+And she does all this with enormous charm and wit.
+We are thrilled to celebrate her continued and lasting impact on the industry and beyond."